-Thesis title: ‘Why am I as I am—and what am I?’: Queer Coming-Of-Age Narratives in the Early Twentieth-Century
+Thesis title: Queer Origin Myths: Coming-of-Age in the Early Twentieth-Century

 Supervisor: Professor Michael Whitworth